One-Click Scheduling & AI Test Fixes

 Understanding and Solving the N+1 Query Problem: Identifying and resolving N+1 query issues using tools like Bullet and performing load testing with LoadForge can prevent unnecessary database hits.

-Eager Loading: Adopting eager loading techniques with
+Adopting eager loading techniques with includes

-to batch database queries helps in minimizing the number of queries executed against the database, thus speeding up your application. -
+to batch database queries helps in minimizing the number of queries executed against the database, thus speeding up your application.

 Caching Database Queries: Implementing caching strategies such as Rails cache, fragment caching, and Russian doll caching can drastically reduce database load and improve response times.
 A well-cached application is always more performant from a user’s perspective.

 and utilizing database-specific features can help in reducing query complexity.
-Always aim for lean and optimized queries. -
+Always aim for lean and optimized queries.

 Database Indexing: Proper indexing of database tables can yield substantial performance gains.
 Ensure you have the right indexes in place to speed up query execution times.

-Pagination and Limiting Results: Efficiently handle large datasets by paginating results and using
+Efficiently handle large datasets by paginating results and using limit

 .
-Incorporating gems likewill_paginate
+Incorporating gems like will_paginate

-can provide a seamless user experience while managing backend load effectively. -
+can provide a seamless user experience while managing backend load effectively.

 Background Jobs for Resource-Intensive Tasks: Offloading heavy processing tasks to background jobs using tools like Sidekiq, Resque, or Active Job prevents slow web requests, keeping the application responsive.